Penryn

 The town’s commercial heart runs along Broad Street and Lower Street, where you’ll find the Penryn Museum (free entry), several antique shops, and a growing number of independent food and drink outlets.
 The Jubilee Wharf development on the waterfront includes a restaurant and community spaces.
 Penryn’s position at the top of the Carrick Roads - one of the world’s largest natural harbours - means the waterfront has working boatyards alongside residential moorings.

 Holiday properties in Penryn tend to cost less than equivalent accommodation in Falmouth, while putting you within easy reach of Falmouth’s beaches, the National Maritime Museum, and Gyllyngvase Beach.
+Dog-friendly options on the rural fringe include Olive Cottage on the Enys Estate, a converted courtyard cottage with a wood burner around 3 miles from Falmouth’s beaches.
 The two towns are connected by frequent buses and a shared cycle path.
 Trebah and Glendurgan gardens on the Helford River are about 4 miles south, and Flushing - a quiet waterfront village - is accessible by foot ferry from Falmouth’s Prince of Wales Pier.